klojang4j/klojang-templates/README.md

 with any of the Jakarta/JAX-RS based frameworks, but equally well with non-Servlet based frameworks like [Micronaut](https://micronaut.io/).

+_Klojang Templates_ uses [SLF4J](https://www.slf4j.org/) to log statements about
+the template parsing and rendering process.

 ## Hello, World

 ```html